learn-co-students/phrg-js-object-oriented-class-syntax-lab-pca-000/README.md

 Add a new method giving the `Ceo` the ability to hire new employees.
 This functionality should not be available to a board member.
 So the `Ceo` would have one new method:
 + `hireEmployee` — returns `Welcome aboard!`

+## Does this need an update?
+ Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-js-object-oriented-class-syntax-lab/issues) or [pull-request](https://github.com/learn-co-curriculum/phrg-js-object-oriented-class-syntax-lab/pulls).
+Provide a detailed description that explains the issue you have found or the change you are proposing.
+Then "@" mention your instructor on the issue or pull-request, and send them a link via Connect.

 <p class='util--hide'>View <a href='https://learn.co/lessons/js-object-oriented-class-syntax-lab' title='Class Syntax in JS Lab '>Class Syntax in JS Lab</a> on Learn.co and start learning to code for free.</p>

 <p class='util--hide'>View <a href='https://learn.co/lessons/js-object-oriented-class-syntax-lab'>Class Syntax Lab</a> on Learn.co and start learning to code for free.</p>